Sixty years of the UNICEF Global Supply and Logistics Hub for children

 Children have special rights because they have special needs.
 To make children’s rights a reality, every child needs access to supplies that enable them to survive, learn, stay healthy and keep warm and safe.

-Sixty years ago, a major step was taken to guarantee that children around the world have a better chance to access the supplies they need.
+A major step was taken to guarantee that children around the world have a better chance to access the supplies they need.
 In 1962, the Government of Denmark supported the construction of UNICEF’s global humanitarian warehouse in Copenhagen.
 Initially built to pack health kits for maternity clinics and child health services, the warehouse evolved into a supply and logistics hub.